siderolabs/talos-backup/README.md

-# Talos-Backer-Upper
+# talos-backup

-Talos-backer-upper is a dead simple backup tool for Talos Linux-based Kubernetes clusters.
+talos-backup is a dead simple backup tool for Talos Linux-based Kubernetes clusters.
 The goal is simple: connect to the cluster using the Talos API, take an etcd snapshot, push said snapshot to s3.

-This is accomplished by properly configuring backer-upper with a config file.
+This is accomplished by properly configuring talos-backup with a config file.
 Config files should look like:

 ```bash